Today's Bank MarketBy Tom Dougherty

 But answer those questions outside of the financial and banking world.
 Discover what your prospects covet.
 Find the WHY, not the what.

-Brands that steal market share salute more than a benefit.
+Brands that steal market share in the bank market salute more than a benefit.
 They salute the powerful belief shared by the prospect and customer.
 You should refer to this discovery as a myth.
 Or you might become too attached to it.

 Once you uncover the gravitational mythology, you proclaim it to everyone.
 You sell the reason, not the activity.